 The English explorers JH Speke and JA Grant, while making a journey to discover the sources of the Nile, entered Uganda the first time in 1862.
 Immediately they were able to detect the good degree of indigenous civilization and the good predisposition towards Europeans by their King M’Tesa, son of Suna, first king of Uganda.

-According to Abbreviationfinder, this kingdom was composed after some tribes, inhabitants on the shores of Lake Victoria, rebelled against the king of the Unioro area, who kept them in slavery.
+According to Abbreviationfinder, an acronym site which also features history of Uganda, this kingdom was composed after some tribes, inhabitants on the shores of Lake Victoria, rebelled against the king of the Unioro area, who kept them in slavery.
 These rebels were led by a daring hunter named Ganda, who was proclaimed king by them and then gave the territory its name.
 From Manda the dynasty of M’Tasa began.

 This king, who became famous for his exceptional talents, established a good friendship with the then governor general of eastern Sudan, Carlo Giorgio Gordon, who sent Colonel C. Chaillè Long on a mission to the scene in 1874 and the following year E Linant de Bellefonds.
 They met with the American explorer Stanley who was crossing the whole black continent.
 The latter took care of sending some Anglican missionaries through the Church Missionary Society.
 The following year, the French Catholic missionaries of the Order of the White Fathers also arrived.

 King M’Tesa provided all possible assistance to religious and much of its population, especially that of the highest levels, embraced Christianity.
 However, a rivalry arose between the two churches which concealed the political one, and moreover Islamism began to spread.
 So when the death of King M’Tesa the attitude towards the Europeans was completely changed by his son Muanga, his successor.